Best Pond Heater and De-Icer 2020 (Reviews & Costs) 🏅

 3. Finnex Heaters - Tough Heaters for Small Ponds

 When it comes to recommending a submersible heater for a small pond, you can't go wrong with a titanium heater.
-The titanium heaters by Finnex are a good reliable option to heat your small pond titanium heaters can withstand the abuse of being outdoors and the controller that comes with the heater will ensure it does not fail.
+The titanium heaters by Finnex are a good reliable option as pond heaters.
+These titanium heaters can withstand the abuse of being outdoors and the controller that comes with the heater will ensure it does not fail.

 - Not ideal for large ponds